Which camera should

 you.
 My own preference is Canon.

-Since wildlife subjects are rarely at
+Since wildlife subject are rarely at your

-for wildlife photography from the range with smaller sensors, and therefore
+wildlife photography from the range with smaller sensors, and therefore

 higher crop factors.
 Look for cameras with 1.6x crop factors.
 What this